yssam-mtibaa/ShamefulDoc/README.md

 # ShamefulDoc
 This is a construct idea for 2007 Microsofts Office Word.
+If you would like a great reference on what shellcode I reccomend checking out this amazing writeup https://www.exploit-db.com/papers/13224.
 ```
   ___ _                    __      _   ___
  / __| |_  __ _ _ __  ___ / _|_  _| | |   \ ___  __